Keith-S-Thompson/random-passwords/doc/gen-password.md

     Show long usage message using **perldoc**, invokes pager

+- **-n**

+    Don't print a newline after the password

 - **-length N**

-    Length of generated password, default is 12
+    Length of generated password, default is 16

 - **-charset ...**